LLNL/lbann/scripts/proto/README.md

 your Python path to include the directory with `lbann_pb2` (e.g. by setting the `PYTHONPATH` environment variable).

+Run `pip3 install -e .` on this directory to install this package.

 # Use

 This consists of two components, `lbann_proto` and